-Garlic Chutney is a delicious Rajasthani accompaniment made using lots of garlic and dry red chilies.
+Garlic Chutney is a delicious Indian accompaniment made using lots of garlic and dry red chilies.
 This fiery red chutney elevates the taste of any Indian meal and comes together in just 20 minutes using basic pantry staples.
 Here is how to make it.

 Here are some other Chutney recipes that can be served along with your everyday meals – Raw Mango Chutney, Green Chutney, Tomato Chutney, Sweet Tomato Chutney, Guava Chutney, Green Tomato Chutney, and Amla Chutney.

 Garlic Chutney also called Lehsun ki Chutney, Lasun ki Chutney or Lasan ki Chatni, is a fiery red accompaniment that is a must in Rajasthani Thali Meals.
 A variation of this chutney is also required while making chaat and Maharashtrian Dry Coconut Garlic Chutney elevates the taste of Vada Pav to another level.

 My mom has been making Rajasthani Lahsun ki Chutney since we were kids.
 I have known this red chutney since childhood.
 Super spicy and loaded with rustic flavors, garlic chutney complements Dal Bati Churma perfectly, or any Indian meal for that matter.

 Traditionally this chutney was prepared on a big stone, which is called ‘Silbatta’ and the was process was time-consuming and required a lot of muscle work.
 But with modern technology, it can be prepared in minutes.